CloudVLab/terraform-lab-foundation/README.md

 * Qwiklab compatible samples
 * Common use case examples
 * Automated testing of Terraform scripts
+* Plug and Play components

 ## Building Blocks
-Example configurations that can be used with the Qwiklabs Platform
+Example configurations that can be used to build content on the Qwiklabs Platform

 #### Compute
 - [x] [GCE](https://github.com/CloudVLab/terraform-lab-foundation/blob/main/basics/gce_instance/README.md)